mtimbs/odin-ml/README.md

 ## WIP TODO's
-- refactor all the engine layer to return pointers to values instead.
-- use new(Value) and return the pointer
-(1:55)
+- return params for Neuron.
+Layer, MLP etc (slice concat?)
 - loss function of values (MSE)
 - parameters function for neuron, layer, mlp
 - raylib visualisation

+- investigate if I can just put the params as part of the struct definition during initialisation instead of create a procedure to generate them...
+They are just pointers to `Value` structs anyway.....